Imran2205/wge/README.md

 - Create a data directory ```mkdir -p /path/to/data``` and set ```export
   $RL_DATA=/path/to/data```.
 In order for the code to run, ```$RL_DATA``` will need to be set to point at this directory.
+To set the environment variables in windows powershell use `$env:RL_DATA = "/path/to/data"`.

 - Next, set up the data directory:
   ```